daveaneo/pheatherx/docs/old/web-app-specs-critique.md

 **Status: ⚠️ Slippage Failed**
 - Order triggered but couldn't fill at acceptable price
-- Your tokens have been returned to your PheatherX balance
+- Your tokens have been returned to your FheatherX balance
 - Consider placing a new order with higher slippage tolerance

 ---